 As mentors, participating artists will be able to share their knowledge and provide useful training to their mentee as well as expand on their own artistic practice in the community.
 Mentees will receive valuable feedback, guidance and networking opportunities, leading to a stronger artistic practice and confidence.

 Throughout the residency there will be four gathering events for artists, project participants and community members to build relationships and share best practices.
-These gatherings will culminate in a community-Engaged Arts Symposium in Winter 2019 where community partners and project participants will share their experiences and learn from each other.
+These events will culminate in a Community-Engaged Arts Gathering in Winter 2019 where community partners and project participants will share their experiences and learn from each other.

 Neighbourhood Arts Ottawa residency objectives:

 - Engage Ottawa residents to participate in the arts through professional artist-led projects

 - Bring awareness to the arts as a tool to develop a stronger sense of community

 - Foster relationships between the arts and communities through working opportunities for artists to connect with residents.

 - Foster stronger mentorship opportunities and professional career paths to emerging Ottawa artists